souiiii/souiiii/README.md

 ### Beyond Code

 - I produce hip-hop and soul beats in my free time 🎧
-- I have a strong interest in physics and science-driven concepts 🔬
+- Strong interest in astrophysics and related research 🔬